wp-plugins/send-e-mail/readme.txt

 = What about localization ? =

-This plugin was full internazionalitazed beacuse use localized string from Wordpress core.
+This plugin was full internationalized because use localized string from Wordpress core.

 = What about spam?
 Will I get a lot from the contact form? =

-If you have [Akismet](http://akismet.com/ "Akismet Site") installed on your blog, you may get some spam, but you shouldn't get a lot.
+If you have [Akismet](http://akismet.com "Akismet Site") installed on your blog, you may get some spam, but you shouldn't get a lot.
 All the messages people send to you through the contact form will be filtered through Akismet.

 = Anyone can put whatever they want in the name and email boxes.
 How can I know who's really sending the message? =